Feb 10, 2023 | CHASENBOSCOLO

 If you are an hourly employee, you will multiply the number of hours you missed by your hourly rate.

-If you receive an annual salary, you have an additional step to take in your calculation.
-First, you will divide your salary by 2,080, the number of working hours in a year.
+If you receive an annual salary, you have another step to take in your calculation.
+First, you will divide your salary by 2,080, the number of working hours per year.
 You will then multiply the result of that calculation by the number of work hours you missed to see how much you should claim.